Terrasse méditerranéenne avec tapis extérieur, pots terracotta et parasol rayé

 Element Good choice Why it works To avoid

-Flooring light outdoor rug structures and softens fragile indoor rug
+Floor light outdoor rug structures and softens fragile indoor rug

-Pots varied terracotta natural volume identical, aligned pots
+Pots varied terracotta natural volume identical aligned pots

 Shade discreet striped parasol summery silhouette no shade

-The outdoor rug as a living zone
+The outdoor rug as a living area

 You can start with an outdoor rug if the terrace is exposed, then complement it with cushions and warm lighting.
 For resistance criteria, the guide on weather-resistant outdoor rugs remains the most useful before purchase.